padalavasudha/CNN-Backdoor-Activation-Analysis/README.md

 ## Future work: black-box detection

-The natural next step is detecting backdoors in a model you're handed with **no labeled poisoned examples and no knowledge of the trigger** — the realistic threat model when evaluating a third-party model.
-The planned approach is a Neural Cleanse–style method: for each output class, optimize a minimal patch that reliably flips other inputs to that class.
-A suspiciously small, high-success patch for one class is evidence that class is a backdoor target.
+The natural next step is detecting backdoors in a model you're handed with **no labeled poisoned examples and no knowledge of the trigger** the realistic threat model when evaluating a third-party model.
+The planned approach is a Neural style method: for each output class, optimize a minimal patch that reliably flips other inputs to that class.
+A suspiciously small, high success patch for one class is evidence that class is a backdoor target.
 This is tracked as v2 and is not yet implemented.